JCNTH/trackingdemo/backend/CAPABILITIES.md

-# Capabilities & Limitations
+# What We Can Do, What We Can't, and Where We're Headed

-> What this pipeline CAN do, CAN'T do, and what can be built upon.
+This document breaks down the current capabilities, limitations, and future roadmap for the exercise tracking pipeline.

 ---

-## End Goal: Full Biomechanics Pipeline
+## The Big Picture: Where We Want to Go

-**Description:** The ultimate objective is to reconstruct complete biomechanics of human movement, including object tracking, body kinematics, and force estimation.
+Eventually, we want to build a complete biomechanics analysis system.
+Think of it like OpenCap or OpenSim, but focused on weightlifting.
+Here's what that would look like:

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐